JasonA-GH/stock_market_bot/README.md

 3: Profits 2 | Buys randomly but sells only the largest money making shares when total money in the market is greater than total investment

 4: Profits 3 | Buys randomly but sells only the largest money making shares when total money in the market is greater than total investment by 10%

+5: Quantity  | Buys as many shares of the cheapest company and sells only when the total money in the market is greater than total investment by 10%